elyra-ai/elyra/docs/source/user_guide/pipelines.md

    - Secrets are ignored when the pipeline is executed locally.
 For remote execution, if an environment variable was assigned both a static value (via the 'Environment Variables' property) and a Kubernetes secret value, the secret's value is used.
    - Example: `ENV_VAR=secret-name:secret-key`

-   Both generic and certain [custom components](pipeline-components.html#custom-components) support the following property:
+   Both generic and certain [custom components](pipeline-components.html#custom-components) support the following properties:

    **Data Volumes**
    - Optional.
 A list of [Persistent Volume Claims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) (PVC) to be mounted into the container that executes the component and allows for data exchange between components.
 Format: `/mnt/path=existing-pvc-name`.
 Entries that are empty (`/mnt/path=`) or malformed are ignored.
 Entries with a PVC name considered to be an [invalid Kubernetes resource name](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names) will raise a validation error after pipeline submission or export.
 The referenced PVCs must exist in the Kubernetes namespace where the node is executed.
 Note that only certain Apache Airflow operators are capable of supporting volumes in the manner explained here.
    - Data volumes are not mounted when the pipeline is executed locally.
    - Example: `/mnt/vol1=data-pvc`

-   **Kubernetes Tolerations**
+   **Kubernetes tolerations**
    - Optional.
-A list of [Kubernetes tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) to be applied to the pod that executes the component.
+A list of [Kubernetes tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) to be applied to the pod where the component is executed.
+   - Format: `TOL_ID=key:operator:value:effect`.
+Refer to [the toleration specification](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.23/#toleration-v1-core) for a description of the values for `key`, `operator`, `value`, and `effect`.
    - Tolerations are ignored when the pipeline is executed locally.
+   - Example: `TOL_1=my-key:Exists::NoExecute`

 5. Associate each node with a comment to document its purpose.